Hasan3301-cyber/ECE-1204_2210057_Assignment/Assignment 01/assi.md

 ## Problem No : 01 (CLASS & OBJECT)
 ## Code with Error:
 ![image](https://github.com/user-attachments/assets/50f8cbf9-7918-460a-9889-80434778469b)
+## Discussion :
-## Discussion :In this code error occurs due to miss Namespace Prefix std.Without the std:: prefix or a using namespace std; directive, the compiler will not recognize string and cout.
+In this code error occurs due to miss Namespace Prefix std.Without the std:: prefix or a using namespace std; directive, the compiler will not recognize string and cout.
 ## Code with No Error:

 ```